moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ### theme/boost_union:overridecourseheaderincourse

 This capability is used to control who is able to override the course header settings in a course (if this feature was enabled in the theme settings).
 By default, it is assigned to teachers and managers.

+### theme/boost_union:overridesectionincourse

+This capability is used to control who is able to override the section settings (appearance of section 0 and appearance of sections ≥ 1) in a course (if this feature was enabled in the theme settings).
+By default, it is assigned to teachers and managers.

 ### theme/boost_union:transfercourseheaderduringimport